Espresso115/CTF-Walkthroughs/CyberDefenders/3CX Supply Chain/README.md

 <br>
 <br>

-So, that concludes the lab.
+So, this concludes the lab.